rs501-on/coursera-pml/Practical-Machine-Learning-Project.md

 ##### This brings us down to 53 variables.

-##### In the following sections, we will test 3 different models: Classification Tree, Random Forest and Gradient Boosting Method
+##### In the following sections, we will test 3 different models: Classification Tree, Random Forest and Gradient Boosting Machine

 ## Train with classification tree